FAQ

 r = inla(formula, data = data.frame(i,yy),

-control.data = list(initial = 10, fixed=TRUE)) ## no observational noise
+control.family = list(initial = 10, fixed=TRUE)) ## no observational noise

 which gives predictions